CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/delegation-code.md

 # Activity Behavior

-Instead of writing a Java Delegate, it is also possible to provide a class that implements the `org.camunda.bpm.engine.impl.pvm.delegate.ActivityBehavior` interface.
+Instead of writing a Java Delegate, it is also possible to provide a class that implements the `org.operaton.bpm.engine.impl.pvm.delegate.ActivityBehavior` interface.
 Implementations then have access to the more powerful `ActivityExecution` that for example also allows to influence the control flow of the process.
 However, note that this is not a very good practice and should be avoided as much as possible.
 So, it is advised to only use the `ActivityBehavior` interface for advanced use cases and if you know exactly what you're doing.